Manage Email Authentication Settings

 Ready — Your domain is fully authenticated and ready to send email.

 Error — Your email authentication was verified, but a problem occurred.
 The issue might be due to expired protocols or a problem with your domain provider.
-Select the edit button to view and update your domain authentication settings.
+Select Edit to view and update your domain authentication settings.